maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 4
 FILE NOT FOUND
-Attempt to open a file but the file cannot be found at the provided path.
+Attempt to open a file but the file cannot be found at the provided path, or the path is invalid.

 5
 DEVICE NOT PRESENT